Factbox - Reviews for films in main competition at Cannes 2013

 Stars: Takao Osawa, Nanako Matsushima, Tatsuya Fujiwara.
 Synopsis: A thriller that charts the dangerous mission undertaken by four policemen protecting a killer.

-- UN CHATEAU EN ITALIE (A Castle in Italy) by Valeria Bruni Tedeschi, France
+- UN CHATEAU EN ITALIE (A Castle in Italy) by Valeria Bruni Tedeschi, Italy

 Stars: Valeria Bruni Tedeschi, Louis Garrel, Filippo Timi.
 Synopsis: A comedy drama about a family of wealthy Italian industrialists falling apart when forced to sell their home.